EU or US: Who's in charge of Kosovo-Serbia talks?

 The US is pushing Kosovo and Serbia to make a peace deal, over a year after the last EU-led talks took place.

-In a new gambit, some high-level American personalities threatened to pull out American troops from Kosovo unless it made concessions.
+In a new gambit, senior American personalities have threatened to pull out US troops from Kosovo unless it made concessions.

 Join EUobserver today